 After adding your Promoted Block, finish the post and then click Save or Save & Publish.

-Note: Blocks added as a Promoted Block can't be floated in text.
+Note: Promoted Blocks can't float in text.

 Step 4 - View the Promoted post